- Accepting and Declining Awards

 An appeal reviewed by the Appeals Committee does not guarantee reinstatement of financial aid eligibility.

-All appeals are reviewed by representatives of the Financial Aid Office, Academic Advising and Dean of Students.
+All appeals are reviewed by representatives of the Financial Aid Office.
 Students will be notified of the appeal decision within 3–4 weeks of submission.
 ALL appeal decisions are final.

 Approved appeals will result in a period of financial aid probation.
 Written SAP approval notification will be sent to the student's College email account.